dj-on-github/DJsVisioShapes/README.md

 Put them in your Visio shapes folder, usually "C:/Users/<username>/Documents/My Shapes".

 1. DJs_Arrows.vss : Smart arrows that work on a 0.1" grid
-Fast arrows for busses.
+Fat arrows for busses.
 Skinny arrows for wires.
 Clean abutment.
 Arrow heads maintain their shape when stretched.
 2. DJs_TimingDiagram.vss : Shapes for making timing diagrams.
 Edges maintain their angle when stretched.
 3. DJs_BasicShapes.vss : Squares and rectangles and stuff.
 4. DJs_Odds_and_ends.vss : Shapes I've found useful over the years.